-When I started working in the anti-trafficking field at twenty-two, I was convinced of two things.
+When I started working in the anti-trafficking field at 11, I was convinced of two things.
 The first was morally obvious: that the $150 billion industry of modern slavery needed to be brought down.
 My second conviction was a little more misguided: that the only way to contribute to ending this lucrative, rapidly-growing global criminal enterprise was with a full-time commitment.

 Driven by activist ideals and a martyr’s complex, I began my self-appointed mission to end slavery by working around the clock as an unpaid intern with a grassroots non-profit in the San Francisco Bay area and eventually as an anti-trafficking program manager in rural Cambodia.
 I aggressively believed I’d only make a difference through uninterrupted self-sacrifice.